engagingnewsproject/enp-platform/Readme.md

                 1. `cd /Users/[USERNAME]/Library/Application\ Support/Local/run/`
                 2. `ls`
             *   The unique ID should be listed.
-16. Link and secure your site. linking will ensure that the repository is linked to the domain.
-Securing ensures that the site is served up over HTTPS rather than the default of HTTP.
-Ensure you are still in the cloned directory.

-    ```
-    valet link mediaengagement
-    valet secure mediaengagement
-    ```

-17. Edit the wp_config file
+8. Edit the wp_config file
     *   Go to the line containing `/** MySQL database password */`
     *   Ensure the password and username are 'root'.
 The host should be `localhost`
-18. Change the PHP.ini settings.
-This allows us to use PHP short tags.
-    *   Open `/usr/local/etc/php/7.1/php.ini`
-    *   Search for the variable `short_open_tag` and set it to On.
-    *   Run these commands to ensure it gets activated.
+9. Edit ~/Local Sites/mediaengagementorg/app/public/wp-content/enp-quiz-config.php
+    *   Comment out the following lines inside the else
         ```
-        valet stop
-        brew services stop php71
+        echo 'unknown quiz config path for '.$site;
+        die;
         ```

-    *   Run `php-fpm -i` to output the settings for php and search for `short_open_tag => On => On` to make sure it worked.
+    *   This is a temporary fix for quiz-tool, if you end up working on quiz tool you will need to redo the pathing below the if structure.
-19. In the Local App under the Local Sites tab click View Site button to open
+10. In the Local App under the Local Sites tab click View Site button to open
     *   the site([http://localhost:10000/](http://localhost:10000/wp-admin/)) &
     *   Admin button to open the WP admin([http://localhost:10000/wp-admin/](http://localhost:10000/wp-admin/)).
+11. Connecting/syncing with github
+    *   cd into ~/Local Sites/mediaengagementorg/app/public and enter the following commands
+        ```
+        git init
+        git remote add origin https://github.com/engagingnewsproject/enp-platform.git
+        git fetch --all
+        git reset --hard origin/master
+        ```
+    *   At this point your directory should now be connected with our repo and up to date with master.
+    *   Small aside, if you need to update your database, pull from WPENGINE again and include the database.
-20. Browser refreshing (browsersync)
+12. Browser refreshing (browsersync)
+    *   cd into ~/Local Sites/mediaengagementorg/app/public/wp-content/themes/engage
+    *   Enter the command `npm install`
     *   Edit webpack.mix.js to make sure the browsersync proxy field is the url of your Local site host.
     *   To view live scss or css changes while developing run `npm run watch`.
 Ignore the errors for now if it's working.
     *   To minify for production run `npm run production`.